grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 For an alias in the page `/docs/grafana/latest/alerting/manage-notifications/`:

-- The current directory element (`.`) refers to the directory containing the current page.
+- The current directory element (`.`) refers to the directory containing the current page, _not_ the directory of the current page.

   In this example, this is the page `/docs/grafana/latest/alerting/`.